itsmexxie/mapping_the_internet/diglett/README.md

 ## Service list
 The services which we are currently using to get information are as follows:
+- ftp.arin.net (allocation states, RIRs, countries)
-- IANA number resources (reserved spaces)
+- IANA number resources (reserved blocks)
 - thyme.apnic.net (RIRs, ASNs)

 ## TODO